Discover it® Cash Back review: Discover’s flagship rewards card

 Best cards to pair with the Discover it Cash Back card

 Stacking different cards is a great way to make sure you get the most rewards.
-While the Discover it Cash Back card earns a fantastic rate on its quarterly categories, it’s not the best for travel purchases and rewards.
-Using a travel card that earns flexible rewards, like the Chase Sapphire Preferred® Card, with your Discover card will help you take advantage of spending categories that Discover misses.
+While the Discover it Cash Back card earns a fantastic rate on its quarterly categories, it’s not the best for travel purchases and purchases outside each of those seasonal categories.